How to Improve Your Tai Chi Form

 Energy Gates Qigong for Health Benefits

 Whether your interest is tai chi, other internal arts, such as hsing-i or bagua, or just other qigong sets, Energy Gates Qigong will provide the means for developing the fundamental skills of all chi work.
-In time and with practice, you can develop your ability to recognize tension residing in your body, where your chi is blocked and not flowing and then effectively ridding your body of that tension.
-Eventually, you can connect your body into one integrated unit, which states the stage for the health benefits often associated with tai chi.
+In time and with practice, you can develop your ability to recognize tension residing in your body, where your chi is blocked and not flowing and then effectively rid your body of that tension.
+Eventually, you can connect your body into one integrated unit, which sets the stage for the health benefits often associated with tai chi.
+To learn more about Energy Arts’ Opening the Energy Gates of Your Body Qigong training program, please click here.